HeckerBruvs/Skool-Haxs/README.md

 # Skool-Haxs
 Some nice bypassing tools to make school laptops more fun

+#NOT ALL HACKS WILL WORK ON ALL DEVICES!

 # Web Hacks
 There are 2 chrome hacks to choose from, both of them being proxies.